Cookie Consent by Free Privacy Policy Generator website

 This document explains our processing and satisfies the requirements of Schedule 1, Part 4 of the Data Protection Act 2018.

 Our processing of special category and criminal offence data for law enforcement purposes is not covered in this document.
 Processing for law enforcement purposes is carried out by us in our capacity as a competent local authority and falls under Part 3 of the Data Protection Act 2018.
-For further information please see our Law Enforcement Privacy Notice.
+For further information see our Law Enforcement Privacy Notice.

 See information on: